Rangers F.C.: Managers

 The longest-serving manager was Bill Struth, who served for 34 years and 26 days.
-Rangers have had four foreign managers during their history: Dick Advocaat, Paul Le Guen, Pedro Caixinha and Giovanni van Bronckhorst.
+Rangers have had six foreign managers during their history: Dick Advocaat, Paul Le Guen, Pedro Caixinha, Giovanni van Bronckhorst, Philippe Clement and Danny Röhl.
 Graeme Souness is the only player-manager during Rangers' history.
 There have been two repeat appointments: Jock Wallace and Walter Smith.

 The most successful manager, in terms of the number of trophies won, is Bill Struth, with eighteen League titles, ten Scottish Cups and two League Cups.
 Rangers' other manager with notable success was William Waddell, who won the European Cup Winners' Cup.